-They will also ask your permission to create a personalised client record.
+You will be asked to provide permission to have a personalised client record created.
 This will hold up-to-date information on your needs, the results of any assessments and any services that you receive.
 The client record will reduce the need for you to retell your story.

 You can also nominate family and friends as your representatives.
-They will then be able to view your client record on the My Aged Care system.
 They can act as a representative on your behalf to discuss your care needs.
 They will also receive any mail relating to your Home Care Package.
-More information about appointing a representative is available at myagedcare.gov.au/appointing-representative.
+More information about appointing a representative is available at myagedcare. gov.au/appointing-representative and can also be done when applying for an assessment online.

-You and your representative(s) can also access information about your Home Care Package, including approvals, waiting times and letters, through the My Aged Care client portal.
-To access the client portal you will need to have a myGov account.
-Further information about creating a myGov account and accessing the client portal is available at myagedcare.gov.au/view-your-my-aged-care-client-record.
+You and your representative(s) can also access information about your Home Care Package, including approvals, waiting times and letters, through your My Aged Care Online Account via myGov.
+Further information about creating a myGov account and accessing your My Aged Care Online Account is available at myagedcare.gov.au/view-your-my-agedcare-online-account.